 x.1.5 Existing features partly or fully covering the use case functionality

 TS 22.278 clause 7A covers requirements on proximity service of direct device connection.
+It is supported for UEs to establish connection in between without any network entity in the middle.

 TS 22.261 clause 6.40.2.2 covers requirements on AI/ML service traffic transmission via direct device connection.
+Requirements are given for UE to transmit data for a same AI/ML service.
+The requirements are targeting for the AI/ML service and the involving UEs are not dedicated for the same user.

 x.1.6 Potential New Requirements needed to support the use case

-[PR x.1.6-1] The 6G system shall be able to authorise devices to transmit data using direct device connection.
+[PR x.1.6-1] The 6G system shall be able to authorise devices to transmit data belonging to the same user using direct device connection.

-[PR x.1.6-2] Based on the trusted 3rd party request, the 6G system shall be able to configure and coordinate devices connected via direct device connection for the user-centric AI service.
+[PR x.1.6-2] Based on the trusted 3rd party request, the 6G system shall be able to configure and coordinate the devices of the user-centric AI work task (i.e. AI work task for the same user) connected via direct device connection.

+[PR x.1.6.3] Based on the trusted 3rd party request, the 6G system shall be able to offload the computation task for AI service via direct device connection.